 Throughout your course care is taken to ensure that the burden of formative and summative assessment is manageable and that the work you are required to submit reflects the learning outcomes of your modules and wider course.
 To support you to succeed, we ensure that you are fully briefed before each assignment and the assessment criteria for the work you are required to undertake is clearly conveyed in advance.
 Tutor support and guidance is available outside of classroom contact time, via NOW (e.g. FAQs, discussion forums) or email/ telephone.

 10.Course structure and curriculum

 The course is delivered over four years as a sandwich course (with a placement in the third year) or over three years full time.
-Each year of study is split into two semesters which run from October to January and February to June.
 The course curriculum is detailed below:

 Year 1 (level 4)